Development Bank of Ethiopia

 The Development Bank of Ethiopia (DBE) is a specialized state-owned development financial institution, which is supervised by the Public Financial Enterprises Agency in Ethiopia.

 The Development Bank of Ethiopia was the first development finance institution in Ethiopia and as such it was designed to: "(a) assist in the development of industrial and agricultural production... (and) (b) foster the investment of private capital for productive purposes..."

 History

 The goal of this bank is to promote economic development via financing commerce, industry, agriculture, and manufacturing.
 Each period of Ethiopian political history has used the bank for different purposes.
 Thus, the bank has changed its name several times:

-Imperial government (−1974)
+Imperial era (1909−1974)

 The bank was established in 1909 as the Societe Nationale d'Ethiopie Pour le Development de l'agriculture et de Commerce.
 In 1945, the Agricultural Bank was established but was replaced by the Development Bank in 1951.
 In 1970, the bank was temporarily renamed to the Agricultural and Industrial Development Bank but was renamed back to the Development Bank of Ethiopia in 1994.